Before diving into the SLSA Levels, we need to establish a core set of terminology and models to describe what we’re protecting.

 |Build||Process that transforms a set of input artifacts into a set of output artifacts.
 The inputs may be sources, dependencies, or ephemeral build outputs.||.travis.yml (process) run by Travis CI (platform).|

 |Package||Artifact that is “published” for use by others.
 In the model, it is always the output of a build process, though that build process can be a no-op.||Docker image (package) distributed on DockerHub (platform).
 A ZIP file containing source code is a package, not a source, because it is built from some other source, such as a git commit.|

 |Dependency||Artifact that is an input to a build process but that is not a source.
 In the model, it is always a package.||Alpine package (package) distributed on Alpine Linux (platform).|

-|Platform||System that allows tenants to run build.
+|Platform||System that allows tenants to run builds.
 Technically, it is the transitive closure of software and services that must be trusted to faithfully execute the build.|

-|Build||Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single environment.|
+|Build||Process that converts input sources and dependencies into output artifacts, defined by the tenant and executed within a single environment on a platform.|

 |Steps||The set of actions that comprise a build, defined by the tenant.|

 |Environment||Machine, container, VM, or similar in which the build runs, initialized by the platform.
 In the case of a distributed build, this is the collection of all such machines/containers/VMs that run steps.|

 |External parameters||The set of top-level, independent inputs to the build, specified by a tenant and used by the platform to initialize the build.|